 The first appointment you have will be with a midwife and will last 1 – 1.5 hours.
 This is an opportunity for you to meet a midwife, discuss any issues and to learn more about St George’s.
-From this first meeting with you, we encourage you to start thinking about where you might want to have your baby (for example at home or in the midwifery unit) and how you might want to feed him or her.
+From this first appointment, we encourage you to start thinking about where you might want to have your baby (for example at home or in the midwifery led unit) and how you might want to feed your baby.

 Can I bring someone to the appointment?

-You can bring a partner or friend to the appointment.
-However, the midwife will have a 10 minute discussion with you without your partner, relatives or friend present.
+You can bring a partner, friend or family member to the appointment.
+However, the midwife will ask to have a 10 minute discussion without anyone present first.

 What if I need an interpreter?

-Please contact us immediately on 020 8725 1710 if you require an interpreter.
-We will arrange for a professional interpreter to be present for your appointment.
-Failure to notify us may result in your appointment being arranged for a later date.
-We regret that your husband, partner, family or friends cannot translate during your maternity visits.
-Professional interpreters are trained to translate complex medical information during consultations and this will be arranged for all antenatal appointments.
+Please contact us immediately on 020 8725 1710 if you do not speak English so we can arrange for a professional interpreter to be present for your appointment.
+St George’s policy states that your husband, partner, family or friends cannot translate during your maternity visits, this is because professional interpreters are trained to translate more complex medical information during consultations.
+Where needed, an interpreter will be arranged for all antenatal appointments.
 If face to face interpretation is not possible, we use professional phone interpretation services to serve the same purpose.

 When will my booking appointment be?

-You will be sent a date for your booking appointment once we have received your referral.
+You will be sent a date for your booking appointment once we have received your pregnancy self-referral.

-We hope to offer women a booking appointment before the end of their 12th week of pregnancy.
+We hope to offer a booking appointment before the end of the 12th week of pregnancy.
 If you are already more than 12 weeks pregnant when you are referred to us, we aim to see you within two weeks of the referral.